Swipez1337/part2-notes/README.md

 Clarification regarding exercise 2.8:
 It is unclear whether the validation is supposed to include the number in regard to what triggers the alert message from exercise 2.7.
-I have interpreted that the combination of name and phone number should trigger the alert.
+I have interpreted that only the name should trigger the alert.